To begin trading in options it is important to gain an understanding of the options chain, but what does the option chain indicate?

 Vega

-Vega is an option Greek that measures the change in an option’s price with respect to changes in implied volatility.
+Vega is an option Greek that measures the change in an option’s price concerning changes in implied volatility.
 If the volatility of the asset increases or decreases by a certain percentage, the option price will increase or decrease by the vega amount.
 Vega and option values are directly proportional, meaning that an increase in vega will increase the option value, and vice versa.

 Vega is important for traders as option premiums tend to rise with increasing volatility.